 Your audit notice will ask you to provide this data .
 You can export your employee summary report either as a spreadsheet, or a PDF document.
 Once you've run the report for the requested date range, click Open in Excel or Save as PDF to download the file.

-That should cover everything required for this audit but if you need help, email us at hello@onpay.com.
+That should cover everything required for this audit but if you need help, start a chat, or submit a support ticket requesting help with your Workers' Comp audit.

 Why shouldn't I use the Workers' Comp Listing report?

-Good question.
-The Workers Comp Listing is not the best choice for the this audit, because it contains a lot of information that your provider already has, like the rates on file and whether an employee has multiple rates.
+Because it contains a lot of information that your provider already has, like the rates on file, and whether an employee has multiple rates, the Workers Comp Listing is not the best report for the this audit.
 The Workers' Comp Listing may also exclude information that your provider needs, like payrolls processed before the rates were entered into OnPay.
 The Employee Summary report is the best report to use for this audit.